hsivonen/chardetng/README.md

 ## Rayon support

-Enabling the optional feature `rayon` makes `chardetng` run the detection in multithreaded way.
+Enabling the optional feature `rayon` makes `chardetng` run the detectors for individual encodings in parallel.
 Unfortunately, the performance doesn't scale linearly with CPU cores, but it's still better than single-threaded performance.
 However, if you can find a parallelization point at some higher-level task, you are probably better off using Rayon there.

 ## Principle of Operation